 This recipe is simple, quick and easy version of Vietnamese Pho bo that you can make.
 Pho (pronounced “fuh”) is a noodle soup considered as the national dish of Vietnam.
 Pho Bo or Beef Pho is the classic.

 Phở or pho is a soup consisting of broth, rice noodles called bánh phở, a few herbs, and meat, primarily made with either beef or chicken.

 Authentic Pho Bo is basically cooked at low heat for 10 hours with beef bone, beef flank and beef brisket.
 At the end, the special Vietnamese spices like cinnamon sticks, star anise, cloves, coriander seeds, onions and garlic and more are added then strained.
 Leaving just the beef and flavoured bone broth.
 Then added to the prepared vegetables with flat rice noodles.

-This soup will surely energize your soul, specially on a cold weather.
+This soup is super tasty and will surely energize your soul, specially on a cold weather.

 VIETNAMESE PHO BO

 (Beef Noodle Soup)